-^{(3) &}quot;All Other Compensation" includes perquisites and other personal benefits consisting of (i) an annual auto allowance for Mr. Singleton of \$22,800 for each of fiscal years 2019 and 2018, and payments for an automobile used by Mr. Aisquith but owned by us equal to 17,016 and \$19,155 for fiscal years 2019 and 2018, respectively, and (ii) medical premiums of \$10,691 for each of fiscal years 2019 and 2018, paid by us for the benefit of each of the Named Executive Officers at amounts greater than amounts available to employees generally.
+(3) &quot;All Other Compensation" includes perquisites and other personal benefits consisting of (i) an annual auto allowance for Mr. Singleton of \$22,800 and lease payments for an automobile used by Mr. Aisquith but owned by us equal to \$19,155 and (ii) medical premiums of \$10,691 paid by us for the benefit of each of the Named Executive Officers at amounts greater than amounts available to employees generally.
 As a general rule, we will reimburse our Named Executive Officers for amounts paid by the executives for business travel, including business travel on private, chartered or fractionally owned aircraft but we do not reimburse our Named Executive Officers for any personal use of private aircraft.
-In addition, we paid premiums in each of fiscal years 2019 and 2018 with respect to life insurance policies for the benefit of Messrs.
+In addition, we paid premiums in fiscal year 2018 with respect to life insurance policies for the benefit of Messrs.
 Singleton and Aisquith in amounts equal to \$2,078 and \$4,027, respectively.
-In fiscal year 2019, Mr. Ezzell participated in our 401(k) plan and received matching contributions of \$2,885.
 The Named Executive Officers are also eligible to receive discounts on certain purchases (including boats), services and storage and have access to demonstration boats for their personal use, but these additional perquisites did not result in any additional cost to us and therefore no amount is being reported in connection with these perquisites.